toolleeo/cli-apps/README.md

 * [todo.txt](http://todotxt.org/) - Minimalistic todo manager that uses a simple plain text file to keep track of items; implemented as a shell script.
 * [todolist](http://todolist.site/) - A minimal clone of [Wunderlist](https://www.wunderlist.com/), with 30% of its features.
 GTD oriented.
 It stores the task list in a hidden JSON file in the home directory, making it easy to backup or share them.
 * [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interfacce for todo.txt.
+* [tsk](https://github.com/kakengloh/tsk) - Terminal task management app with an emphasis on simplicity, efficiency and ease of use.
 * [TuDu](https://code.meskio.net/tudu/) - A comand line interface to manage hierarchical todos.
 Each task has a title, a long text description, a deadline (tudu warns you when the date is close), and a scheduled date.
 There are categories and priorities.
 * [Yokadi](https://yokadi.github.io/) - Project-based todo manager: every task must be specified with a mandatory project indication.
 Tasks are stored within a SQLlite DB.
 Written in Python.